My Career: From Start to Finnish

 Last summer, Can took the chance to explore the sights and experiences around Helsinki and the greater capital area.

-There is a lot of investment in the chip industry in Finland, for example, in Tampere.
-As far as I understand, Finland wants to be the know-how creator.
-It's hard to produce more chips, and Finland can't compete in that, but Finland can compete with patents and know-how and the quality of the chips.
-That's how I see it.
+Can ÖzbaşaranThere is a lot of investment in the chip industry… in Finland, for example, in Tampere.
+As far as I understand, Finland wants to be the knowhow creator.
+It’s hard to produce more chips, and Finland can’t compete in that, but Finland can compete with patents and knowhow and the quality of the chips.
+That’s how I see it.

 Many of my friends ask about… the differences in the work culture.
 One interesting thing is that mistakes are seen as part of learning, and being open about them and working to fix them is really appreciated.

 I read a lot about Finland… before coming here.
-Everyone said that people here are introverts, and it’s hard to make friends.
+Everyone said that people here are introverts and it’s hard to make friends.
 So, what has surprised me the most is that Finns are incredibly open if you let them get close to you and get to know you.
 One of my closest friends now is a Finn.

 Can enjoys playing different board games in his free time.

-I recommend the Helsinki capital region… to everyone.
-It's a great place.
+Can ÖzbaşaranI recommend the Helsinki capital region… to everyone.
+It’s a great place.
 There are a lot of people and opportunities, and there are always things happening.

 Kauniainen, where I live, is a calm, safe and wealthy area.
-It's close to my work and easy access to the centre of Helsinki.
+It’s close to my work and [offers] easy access to the centre of Helsinki.
 I spent hours commuting when I lived in Istanbul, so taking half an hour to get to Helsinki feels like nothing to me.

 I only moved here five months ago and have been discovering the capital area, attending concerts and spending time with friends.
 In my free time, I enjoy trying different cuisines and playing board games.
 In the winter, I want to try ice swimming and ice skating.
 My friend used to skate a lot in childhood, so she promised to teach me.